Grandshake is work experience done differently: a career education and network platform for young people aged 13-19.

 "A growing trend is companies hiring based on merit rather than a person’s credentials.
 The broader debate is a refocus on someone’s ability over qualifications."source

 Grow your skills and learn about the future of work

-Join our series of exclusive virtual work experiences and post-school ready microprograms.
+Join our exclusive virtual work experiences and upskilling microprograms.